 No insurance pays 100% of all procedures.
 Dental insurance is meant to be an aid in receiving dental care.
 Many patients think that their insurance pays 90% to 100% of all dental fees.
 This is not true!
 Most plans only pay between 50% to 80% of the average total fee; some pay more, some pay less.
 The percentage paid is usually determined by how much you or your employer has paid for coverage or the type of contract your employer has set up with the insurance company.
 There are literally thousands of contracts available for employers to choose from.

 Determination of Benefits

-Your dental insurance benefits are not determined at all by your dentist.
+Your dental insurance benefits are not determined at all by your dentist in Roselle, IL.
 Insurance companies set their own schedules and each company uses a different set of fees they consider allowable.
 These allowable fees may vary widely because each company collects fee information from claims it processes.
 The insurance company takes this data and arbitrarily chooses a level they cal the “allowable” UCR Fee.
 Frequently this data can be three to five years old and the insurance company sets the “allowable” fees so they can make a net 20% to 30% profit.
 You may have noticed that sometimes your dental insurer reimburses you or the dentist at a lower rate than the dentist’s actual fee.
 Frequently, insurance companies state that the reimbursement was reduced because your dentist’s fee has exceeded the usual, customary, or reasonable fee (UCR) used by the company.